 To install, just keep the script somewhere safe and command + drag it into the toolbar that is at the top of every Finder window.
 This creates an icon/shortcut to the script.
 To activate it, simply select one image file and click on the script icon in the toolbar.

 New feature – if the resolution is not 300dpi, the script displays the physical size of the image at 300dpi.
 This is handy to find out if the image is suitably large enough for high resolution printing.

+The app is editable so you can inspect and change the code if you wish.
 Contact me to get notifications of future updates.